 It gets better.
 Promise and swear.
 Just keep going.

 Where were we?
 Ah yes, Saturday.
 Went to Big Cypress Boardwalk.
-Hugged two trees (really) because few were on the boardwalk.
+Hugged two trees (really) because few others were on the boardwalk.
 Stopped on the Trail by a big sign advertising 1,600 pristine acres for sale.
 Zoned agricultural.
 Particularly spectacular tract.
 Vowed to start buying lottery tickets in case the universe wants me to get it and give it away.

 Drove 26 miles, round trip, up to Bear Island Campground where the islander who knows everything told of licensed hunting.
 The route was, as usual, stunning.
 Saw turtles and turkeys idling by the side.
 Strictly for a relaxing drive, I highly recommend.
 Busy types can find lots to do here, out in the middle of nowhere with dark skies I can’t even begin to imagine.
 Both here and in the deep wilderness sites south of Chokoloskee Bay, I’m pretty sure you could reach up and grab a piece of the Milky Way some cloudless nights.
 Okay okay, I really do need to adjust the anti-camping stance.